-'Report' Report in a separate window:
+'Report' Report'.
+This opens the report in a separate window:

 The report shows the sequence name (from the sequence window).

 Then follows the protein sequence with identified peptides colored in red, cleavage points according to the enzyme specifications are shown in blue, while identified cleavage points are shown in lilac.